Lance-bit/ml-practice-notebooks/README.md

 # ML Practice Notebooks

 Small, self-contained notebooks covering tabular classification, regression, and basic NLP preprocessing.
 Each notebook is independent and can be run on its own.
-(Computer vision notebooks live in a [separate repo](https://github.com/lance-bit/computer-vision-notebooks).)

 ## Contents